sozu-proxy/sozu/doc/how_to_use.md

 ## Logging

 The reverse proxy uses `env_logger`.
 You can select which module displays logs at which level with an environment variable.
-Here is an example to display most logs at `info` level, but use `trace` level for the HTTP parser module:
+Here is an example to display most logs at the `info` level, but at `trace` level for the HTTP parser module:

 ```bash
 RUST_LOG=info,sozu_lib::parser::http11=trace ./target/debug/sozu